mantidproject/mantid/Code/Mantid/docs/source/algorithms/PoldiCalculateSpectrum2D-v1.rst

 PoldiCalculateSpectrum2D is a preliminary algorithm that can be used to calculate 2D POLDI-data from a set of peaks.
 These must come in a table of special format, which may be generated for example by :ref:`algm-PoldiFitPeaks1D`.
 Furthermore, the algorithm needs a MatrixWorkspace containing raw POLDI data with correct dimensions and a proper instrument definition.

+The 1D-peak intensities need to be integral intensities, so the peaks are integrated if necessary.
+If there is no profile information supplied in the peak table (:ref:`algm-PoldiFitPeaks1D` adds this automatically), it's possible to supply a profile function as parameter to this algorithm.
+If a profile function name is present in the peak table, the one supplied in the parameters has priority.

 At the moment all profiles are calculated independently, using Gaussian functions.
 In future versions of the algorithm this will be much more flexible, including background functions.

 Usage